-- i.
-ADOH will allocate ten percent (10%) of the total Developer Fee to the four percent (4%) Eligible Basis column for Projects claiming four percent (4%) Acquisition Credits. - ii.
+- The allowable Developer Fee shall be further limited to exclude the Eligible Basis for the acquisition of the building(s) in the event that any of the Principals of the seller are related to any of the Principals of the Owner, Developer, Co-Developer or Consultant of the Project.
+(See definition of Principal in the definitions section of this Plan.)
+Applications submitted under I.R.C. §42((h)(4) may include Developer Fee for such acquisition of the building(s) if needed for feasibility and the portion of the Developer Fee for the acquisition of the building(s) is deferred in its entirety. - ii.
 Up to forty percent (40%) of the Developer Fee may be deferred for a term no greater than fifteen (15) years to cover a gap in funding sources.
 Payment projections of the Deferred Developer Fee must not negatively impact the cash flow operations of the project.
 Applicant must demonstrate that the Deferred Developer Fee is entitled to be included in eligible basis. - iii.
-On or before the date that the equity closing package is submitted for underwriting, municipalities incorporated under A.R.S. §9-101 et seq. or county formed under A.R.S. §11-101 et seq. and/or affiliated entities of such municipalities or counties shall submit evidence that the amount and uses of its portion of the Developer Fee have been approved by the City Council, Board of Supervisors or Governing Board, as applicable. - f.
-Builder's Profit, Overhead and General Requirement Limits.
-These limits are calculated as a percentage of line item "Subtotal Direct Construction Costs" (Cell D59 on Line 47 of Form 3 pages 8-11) as set forth in the table below:
+On or before the date that the equity closing package is submitted for underwriting, municipalities incorporated under A.R.S. §9-101 et seq. or county formed under A.R.S. §11-101 et seq. and/or affiliated entities of such municipalities or counties shall submit evidence that the amount and uses of its portion of the Developer Fee have been approved by the City Council, Board of Supervisors, or Governing Board, as applicable. - g.
+Builder's Profit, Overhead, and General Requirement Limits.
+These limits are calculated as a percentage of line item "Subtotal Direct Construction Costs" (Cell D59 on Line 47 of Form 3 Pages 8 11) as set forth in the Table below: